digitake/digitake.github.io/_posts/2016-02-25-Mocha-node-module-require-issues.markdown

 - view/cell

 Board has a dependency on **Cell** class so I have to include a require statement  `require('view/cell')`.
-The code is smoothly compiled into a single file using browserify.
-But when I try to write a test using *mocha*, the problem arose.
+The code was smoothly compiled into a single file using browserify.
+But when I tried to write a test using *mocha*, the problem arose.

 The statement can't be resolved because mocha didn't read *package.json* configs just as